eye-division/jennyblyth/_gallery/susan-moxley.md

-  Working in a variety of media, Susan creates exquisite collaged textiles, ceramic sculpture and monographs, hand coloured and collaged with chine collee.
+  Working in a variety of media, Susan creates exquisite collaged textiles, ceramic sculpture and monographs, hand coloured and collaged with chine colle.
 Although her work is based in ﬁguration, it is largely abstracted.
   Social politics and narratives remain important to her.

-  FRESH ART FAIR Cheltenham 2025 showcases her new work - textiles, ceramics and monographs (hand coloured, collaged with chine collee) - reﬂecting the changing traditions of community on an island in Greece that remains beautiful and captivating in a fast-changing world.
+  FRESH ART FAIR Cheltenham 2025 showcases her new work - textiles, ceramics and monographs (hand coloured, collaged with chine colle) - reﬂecting the changing traditions of community on an island in Greece that remains beautiful and captivating in a fast-changing world.

   Textiles